 I have written a general purpose recipe calculator for making chutney.
 The problem with large quantities is that they will need to be cooked in batches.
 The size of the batches will depend on the size of the pan used.
 I have included the user's preserving pan size, this allows for batches to be calculated according to that capacity.

-The calculator is set to my pan size which is CORRECTION 8 LITRES not 16 litres! the WORKBOOK HAS BEEN AMENDED AND SHOULD BE DOWNLOADED AGAIN.
-The calculator uses the Damson and Apple Chutney recipe as an example.
-After downloading the spreadsheet, just replace the ingredients with your own and adjust the pan size if necessary to yours.
+The calculator uses the Green Peppers Chutney recipe as an example.
+After downloading the spreadsheet and saving it, just replace the ingredients with your own and adjust the pan size if necessary to yours.

 Important: the first ingredient in the list is the one used to calculate the recipe.
 The calculator is in the same spreadsheet as the recipes.
 Excel chutney recipe calculator

 I have added eight chutney recipes to the workbook.
 All units are metric except for teaspoons and items like cloves or garlic.(update Auguest 2020)